4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

         degrees=True,
     )

-Alternatively, you can construct an :class:`~scarlet_lithium.RAO` object using amplitudes (2-D array) and phase (2-D array):
+Alternatively, you can construct an :class:`~waveresponse.RAO` object using amplitudes (2-D array) and phase (2-D array):

 .. code-block:: python

     import numpy as np
-    from scarlet_lithium import RAO
+    from waveresponse as wr

     freq = np.linspace(0.0, 1.0, 50)